• Skip to primary navigation

 • Spread half of the mascarpone cream over the first layer of ladyfingers and smooth the top.
 Dip the remaining ladyfingers, one at a time, and arrange them in the same way over the cream.
 Spread the remaining mascarpone cream over the top layer of ladyfingers and smooth the top.

-• Cover the dish with plastic wrap or foil and let refrigerate overnight.
+• Cover the dish with plastic wrap or foil and let refrigerate at least 4 hours but preferably overnight.
 Top with additional whipped cream (if desired) just before serving.

 Optional Topping